MicrosoftDocs/appcenter-docs/docs/test-cloud/vsts-plugin.md

 ### Connecting to App Center Test

-It is required to login into App Center before using the service; there are 2 methods of authentication.
+You must login into App Center before using the service; there are 2 methods of authentication.

 The first method is using an API token - you can acquire one by going to App Center and clicking the settings icon at the buttom of the left-hand menu.